BigZaphod/Serializable/README.md

 `Array`, `Set` and `Dictionary` conform to `Serializable` out of the box - but they are not automatically registered since they’re generic.
 You must register any combination that you intend to serialize so the system knows what to do with them when it encounters them.
 If you accidentally forget to register a type, you’ll get a `fatalError()` noting the missing type when you try to test your serialization code - so they're easy to find and fix.

-If you want to elimate some boilerplate, use the `AutomaticallyEncodedSerializable` protocol which has a default implementation of `encode(with:)` that uses `Mirror` to automatically name and encode all of the properties it finds.
+If you want to eliminate some boilerplate, use the `AutomaticallyEncodedSerializable` protocol which has a default implementation of `encode(with:)` that uses `Mirror` to automatically name and encode all of the properties it finds.
 Using this, the example from above can be shortened to:

 ```Swift
 extension Dog : AutomaticallyEncodedSerializable {